0x9900/randwire/README.md

 This program helps you to calculate the optimal length of wire for building a random length antenna.

+You can find more info on my blog post related to this program:
+[Random-Wire antenna][1].

 ## Installation

 ```